Hendrix-CS/csci151/projects/arrays.md

     code with another student.
 If you need help debugging your code, see an instructor or a TA.

+{% include warning.html content="Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed." %}

 ## What to Hand In

 Submit a zip file via Teams containing